Editors pick

 2. Ticketing that fits how you run events

-You may need more than basic GA tickets: timed entry, reserved seating, memberships, season passes, promo bundles, or waivers.
+You may need more than basic general admission tickets: timed entry, reserved seating, memberships, season passes, promo bundles, or waivers.

-That’s where differences between platforms start to show.
+That is where differences between Eventbrite alternatives start to show.
 Some are built around simpler setups.
 Others are better suited for venues, attractions, or recurring programs.

 3. Easy check-in for staff